BirchKwok/spinesUtils/README.md

 - [x] Classifiers for imbalanced data
 - [x] Pandas Dataframe data compression
 - [x] Pandas DataFrame insight tools
-- [x] Large data training set and testing set splitting functions
+- [x] Large data training and testing set splitting functions
 - [x] An intuitive timer.

 It is currently undergoing rapid iteration.
 If you encounter any issues with its functionalities, feel free to raise an issue.